-New technological developments have increased the success of thawing once-frozen eggs, and a shift of regulations have eased the way for more clinics to offer the procedure.
+New technological developments have increased the success of thawing once-frozen eggs, and a shift of regulations has eased the way for more clinics to offer the procedure.
 Conversations about the pros and cons of egg freezing abound: it’s a hot topic in popular media and academic communities alike.
-These new trends in family planning can sometimes feel like a whirlwind of scientific novelty; however, here at Yinova we’ve been working with patients through this process for nearly two decades.
+These new trends in family planning can sometimes feel like a whirlwind of scientific novelty; however, here at Yinova, we’ve been working with patients through this process for nearly two decades.

 The Perfect Blend

 Together, acupuncture and Chinese medicine create the ideal conditions for healthy egg development by maintaining the delicate balance of hormones and increasing ovarian blood flow.¹ This makes it the perfect adjunct treatment for anyone preparing to embark on the journey of egg freezing.
 Acupuncture sets up a healthy foundation by evening out any minor hormonal imbalances so that when it comes time to start medicated injections the body is prepared to respond efficiently.
 And when the process is over, acupuncture gently brings the body back to baseline activity.

 Before eggs can be frozen, they must be retrieved.
 As with IVF, preparation for egg freezing involves hormonal stimulation of the ovaries for elevated follicle production; triggered release of anywhere from 5-30 eggs into the space outside the fallopian tubes; and finally the surgical removal of the eggs.